smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dct:identifier
         type: Property
     isReferencedBy:
-      description: 'This property refers to a related Dataset of which the described Dataset is a version, edition, or adaptation'
+      description: 'Property.
+Model:''dct:isVersionOf''.
+This property refers to a related Dataset of which the described Dataset is a version, edition, or adaptation'
       items:
         format: uri
         type: string